-I am publishing today the Government Olympic Executive’s quarterly economic report—London 2012 Olympic and Paralympic Games quarterly economic report November 2009.
-This report explains the latest budget position as at 30 September 2009, and outlines some of the many wider economic benefits to the UK.
+I am publishing today the Government Olympic Executive’s quarterly economic report, London 2012 Olympic and Paralympic Games Quarterly Economic Report July 2009.
+This report explains the latest budget position as at 30 June 2009 and outlines some of the many wider economic benefits to the UK.

-I would like to commend this report to the members of both Houses and thank them for their continued interest in and support for the London 2012 Games.
+I would like to commend this report to the Members of both Houses and thank them for their continued interest and support of the London 2012 Games.

-Copies of the quarterly economic report November 2009 are available at www.culture.gov.uk and will be deposited in the Libraries of both Houses.
+Copies of the Quarterly Economic Report July 2009 are available at www.culture.gov.uk and will be deposited in the Libraries of both Houses.